NitroxHead/jupyter-book-blog/posts/code-examples.md

+---
+title: "Code Examples and Programming Snippets"
+date: "2024-03-18"
+description: "This post showcases syntax highlighting and code examples across multiple programming languages commonly used in data science and software development."
+---

 # Code Examples and Programming Snippets

-*March 18, 2024*

 This post showcases syntax highlighting and code examples across multiple programming languages commonly used in data science and software development.